kr-g/smog/README.md

 | ~/media-repo | media repo folder where all data is stored. dont manipulate content of this folder manually. use `smog` cmd-line. can be overwritten with cmd-line `-dest`  |
 | ~/media-db | folder for the database index. can be overwritten with cmd-line `-repo-db`  |

+__IMPORTANT NOTE:__

+`smog` database-index is build with relative paths. so it is important to call `smog` always with the same set of parameters, otherwise the database points to invalid destination on the harddrive.

 # license